 i.
 Not only was the temple unnecessary for this revelation of the God of glory; the Promised Land itself was not necessary.
 God was greater than either, and this explained how Stephen was falsely accused of speaking against the temple.
 Stephen wasn’t defending; he simply explained.

 ii.
-“A single thread runs right through the first part of his defence.
+“A single thread runs right through the first part of his defense.
 It is that the God of Israel is a pilgrim God, who is not restricted to any one place…If he has any home on earth, it is with his people that he lives.”
 (Stott)

 iii.
 “So it is not as if Abraham was in Mesopotamia and God, perhaps from Mount Zion many hundreds of miles away, shouted to him, ‘Abraham, come over here.
 I want you to come to Palestine.’
 Rather God appeared to him right there in Mesopotamia in all his glory.”
 (Boice)

 b.
 Get out of your country and from your relatives, and come to a land that I will show you: God said this to Abraham when he was in Mesopotamia.
 Yet Stephen explained that Abraham did not immediately go to Canaan (he dwelt in Haran) and he did not immediately leave his relatives (his father came with him to Haran).